-Recommended slot installation priority PCIe adapters Slot 2 > Slot 3 A COM port upgrade kit needs to be installed in slot 2 or 3 as a normal PCle adapter.
-In this case, a riser and bracket are needed.
-Slot 1 > Slot 2 > Slot 3 Other PCle adapters not mentioned above.
-Notes: For Mellanox ConnectX-6 HDR IB/200GbE Single Port x16 PCle Adapter, refer to the following slot priority depending on the quantity of adapters to be installed: - Two adapters: slot 1, slot 3 or slot 2, slot 3 - Three adapters: slot 1, slot 2, slot 3 For Xilinx Alveo U50 100GbE 1-Port PCle Gen4 Adapter, refer to following rules: The ambient temperature must be limited to 30°C or lower.
+Recommended slot installation priority PCIe adapters Slot 2 > Slot 3 A COM port upgrade kit needs to be installed in slot 2 or 3 as a normal PCIe adapte In this case, a riser and bracket are needed.
+Slot 1 > Slot 2 > Slot 3 Other PCIe adapters not mentioned above.
+Notes: For Mellanox ConnectX-6 HDR IB/200GbE Single Port x16 PCIe Adapter, refer to the following slot priority depending on the quantity of adapters to be installed: Two adapters: slot 1, slot 3 or slot 2, slot 3 Three adapters: slot 1, slot 2, slot 3 For Xilinx Alveo U50 100GbE 1-Port PCIe Gen4 Adapter, refer to following rules: The ambient temperature must be limited to 30°C or lower.
 Use performance fans and no fan fails.
 Only one operating system, Red Hat Enterprise Linux, is supported.
-Do not support Vmware and Windows preload.
-The RAID 940-8i or RAID 940-16i adapter supports Tri-mode.
+Do not support Vmware and Windows preload. • The RAID 940-8i or RAID 940-16i adapter supports Tri-mode.
 When Tri-mode is enabled, the server supports SAS, SATA and U.3 NVMe drives at the same time.
-NVMe drives are connected via a PCle x1 link to the controller.
+NVMe drives are connected via a PCIe x1 link to the controller.
 Note: To support Tri-mode with U.3 NVMe drives, U.3 x1 mode must be enabled for the selected drive slots on the backplane through the XCC Web GUI.
 Otherwise, the U.3 NVMe drives cannot be detected.
-For more information, see "Install a 2.5/3.5-inch hot-swap drive" on page 130. • The RAID/HBA 4350/5350/9350-8i/16i adapters cannot be installed with the Intel E810-DA2 OCP adapter and the Intel E810-DA2 PCIe adapter in the same system.
-With the system board (part number SBB7A32058) installed, your server does not support following adapters: ThinkSystem Intel E810-DA2 10/25GbE SFP28 2-Port OCP Ethernet Adapter - ThinkSystem Intel E810-DA4 10/25GbE SFP28 4-port OCP Ethernet Adapter
+For more information, see "U.3 NVMe drive can be detected in NVMe connection, but cannot be detected in Tri-mode" on page 252. • The RAID/HBA 4350/5350/9350-8i/16i adapters cannot be installed with the Intel E810-DA2 OCP adapter and the Intel E810-DA2 PCIe adapter in the same system.
+With the system board (part number SBB7A32058) installed, your server does not support following adapters: - ThinkSystem Intel E810-DA2 10/25GbE SFP28 2-Port OCP Ethernet Adapter ThinkSystem Intel E810-DA4 10/25GbE SFP28 4-port OCP Ethernet Adapter